dustinmichels/dustinthecity/content/posts/2024/01/stroad-hero/index.md

 - **A street** is for moving cars, bikes, and people around _within_ a destination, such as a neighborhood or a city center.
 Here, cars are constantly slowing down to turn, park, or yield to pedestrians, so speeds need to be low.
 Low speeds can be encouraged by making streets narrow and winding and featuring obstructions that compel drivers to take it easy.

 However, what you find all over America is the "stroad."
-It has many features of a road, like wide, straight lanes for moving cars along as fast as possible.
-But it is _also_ a destination where drivers constantly need to slow, turn, park, and get out of their cars.

-![Image of a different stroad from StrongTowns.org](http://static1.squarespace.com/static/53dd6676e4b0fedfbc26ea91/54b6c509e4b062126976d942/5a985d26ec212d62633e055a/1621890412017/7stroad+with+walking+person.jpg?format=1500w)
+It is a streamlined thruway but also a destination.
 Everything about the design indicates you should be able to drive really fast, but you can’t.
 You must be on the lookout for turning cars and intersections and people.

+![Image of a different stroad from StrongTowns.org](http://static1.squarespace.com/static/53dd6676e4b0fedfbc26ea91/54b6c509e4b062126976d942/5a985d26ec212d62633e055a/1621890412017/7stroad+with+walking+person.jpg?format=1500w)

 Stroads are full of these annoying contradictions and ironic oddities.
 For example, you might see a wide margin devoid of trees or any obstacles a car could collide with (as dictated by road design principles), but then a bike lane or sidewalk is haphazardly tossed into that same margin!